rush2di/PortflioV2/static/home/home-content-1.md

     wisely chose the right stack for my projects.

-    Technologies I have learned and worked with consist of Html5, Css3, Javascript, ReactJs, NodeJs, GatsbyJs, Redux, Npm ,Sass , Git and Github.
+    Technologies I have learned and worked with consist of Html5, Css3, Javascript, ReactJs, NodeJs, GatsbyJs, Redux, Npm ,Sass , Gulp, Git and Github.

     I have also used some Css and Javascript animation libraries like Bootsrap, MaterialUI, Pose, Scollmagic, and Gsap.